MariaGordon/ToDo/README.md

 ```

 ## Outstanding items
-Drag is bugging a lot on the front-end
+Drag is bugging a lot on the front-end.
+The drag sometimes get holds of children of the actual node I wish to drag, would like to solve this in a nice way and not have to loop up to the correct parent.